Chiral expansion of moments of quark distributions: Chiral behaviour of quark distribution moments

 \subsubsection{Spin-independent moments}

-The terms listed in this section represent effective matrix elements of the trace-subtracted spin-independent twist-2 operators ($\mathcal{O}_q^{\{\mu_1 \ldots \mu_n\}}-\textrm{Tr}$).
+The terms listed in this section represent local operators that contribute to matrix elements of the trace-subtracted spin-independent twist-2 operators ($\mathcal{O}_q^{\{\mu_1 \ldots \mu_n\}}-\textrm{Tr}$).
 All terms involving zero or one mass insertion $M$ are included.
 The brackets $\{ \ldots \}$ representing total symmetrization of the enclosed Lorentz indices may also be written as `+ permutations' where this is notationally more convenient.
 This always indicates the symmetric sum with no normalization factor, i.e., $\{\mu \nu\}=\mu\nu + \nu\mu = (\mu\nu + \textrm{permutations})$.
 Superscripts $(n)$ on the undetermined coefficients indicate that these are distinct for each operator, that is, $\alpha^{(0)} \ne \alpha^{(1)}$ etc.